arunkarthick007/ProductApi/README.md

 1. Clone the repository:
        git clone <repository-url>
        cd ProductApi
+2. Open the solution file in Visual Studio
-2. Restore NuGet packages for the entire solution:
+3. Restore NuGet packages for the entire solution:
     - dotnet restore
 4. Run database migrations from the API project:
     -  Before running the application for the first time, ensure to create the initial database migration by executing: